Cerebras/modelzoo/modelzoo/transformers/tf/t5/README.md

 **NOTE:** When trying out a new dataset by switching it in the provided configs, if you run into errors, we advise to disable VSL as a first step of debugging.

-All configs are meant for running in Pipeline mode with Appliance mode and Kubernetes.
-Slurm flow is available as a legacy support.
+All configs are meant for running in [Pipeline mode](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode)

 ## Citations
 [1] [Attention Is All You Need](https://arxiv.org/abs/1706.03762)